glebbash/carrot-blog/posts/lo/devlog-2.md

 syntax.
 Add compiler from expressions to LLVM.
 And I'll have a working self-hosting compiler.

-Hopefully next DevLog will tell about self-hosting compiler for `lole-lisp` and maybe explain the name of the language 😏.
+Hopefully next DevLog will tell about self-hosting compiler for `LO` and maybe I'll explain the name of the language 😏.

 `TODO: insert patented "see you in the next one" phrase`